AlexToTheSun/Validator_Activity/Mainnet-Guides/Tgrade/Basic-Installation-Synchronization.md

 Wait until full synchronization.
 The `false` status indicates that the node is fully synchronized.

 #### State Sycn
-You can use State Sycn from [allthatnode](https://www.allthatnode.com/tgrade.dsrv).
+1) You can use my State Sycn.
+[Here is the step by step guide to use](https://github.com/AlexToTheSun/Validator_Activity/blob/main/State-Sync/Tgrade-Mainnet.md).
+2) Or StateSync from [allthatnode](https://www.allthatnode.com/tgrade.dsrv).
 Past state sync information to $HOME/.tgrade/config/config.toml
 ```
 nano $HOME/.tgrade/config/config.toml
 ```